-The Credit Support Unit takes over dealings with customers who are clearly unable, or are highly likely to become unable, to service their debts unless action is taken beyond ordinary follow-up.
+Special exposures.
+The Bank has a separate department for special exposures which takes over dealings with customers who are clearly unable, or highly likely to become unable, to service their debts unless action is taken beyond ordinary follow-up.

-Credit Watch Committee's main focus is on exposures at risk.
+Credit Watch Committee.
+This committee's main focus is on exposures at risk.
 The committee deals with exposures defined on a centralised watch list, mainly in excess of NOK 50m.